movementlabsxyz/movement-hack-temp/src/ch04-00-basic-move-syntax.md

 # Basic Move Syntax

-In this chapter, you'll work with the basics of Move:
+In this chapter, you'll master the basics of the Move language:

 - [Primitive Types](ch04-01-primitive-types.md)
 - [Comments](ch04-02-comments.md)